 Groups

 With DeepROC, you can define one group (like a region of interest) or as many groups as you like to measure in an ROC plot.
 The groups can be overlapping or not.
 Group measures can be compared to each other and to the whole.
+See hardcoded below.

 Example Use of the Classes in Test Functions